 Another Lloyd brother, Lewis b.1916, was at sea for a time and also served on the Sarastone, but with the outbreak of the Second World War joined the R.A.F.
 I remember him well as the finest prawn net maker in Borth.
 He was injured whilst serving the R.A.F. during the war and was invalided out of service.

 It is no wonder that all four brothers went to sea, as their father, Edward Lewis Lloyd b.1869, son of Lewis and Sarah Lloyd, of Leri House Borth, had been a seaman all his working life.
 Like many others, he began his career just before the turn of the 20th century on small sailing vessels in Cardigan Bay.
-At twelve years of age he was on the 100 ton schooner Nathaniel with Captain John Davies b.1832, in command.
+At twelve years of age he was on the 100 ton schooner Nathaniel with Captain Thomas Davies b.1832, in command.
 He then moved swiftly on to the last of the great sailing ships voyaging from Glasgow Liverpool and Swansea to the west coast of South America, rounding Cape Horn several times before he was 25 years of age.